It’s late summer in Phoenix and my bees are hungry.

-Note: You can break it down into smaller quantities using those math skills you learned in school.
+Note: You can increase quantities using those math skills you learned in school.

-- 10 lbs.
-Dry Pollen Substitute (I use Ultra Bee)
+- 6-8 c Dry Pollen Substitute (I use Ultra Bee)

 - Wax Paper

-- Place all ingredients in a bucket or large bin (like a Rubbermaid container) and mix until completely combined.
-It will look a lot like peanut butter cookie batter mixed with pumpkin. (mmmm)
+- Place pollen in a large bowl or bucket and add the syrup a little at a time and mix until it looks like peanut butter cookie batter mixed with pumpkin. (mmmm)

 - Tear several 10-inch sheets of wax paper and set aside.
-You will make 30-45 patties depending on how thick you make them.
+This will make 5-8 patties depending on how thick you make them.

 - Drop two large spoonfuls of mixture onto half of the wax paper sheet